Boy or girl paradox

-The Boy or Girl paradox surrounds a set of questions in probability theory, which are also known as The Two Child Problem, Mr. Smith's Children and the Mrs. Smith Problem.
-The initial formulation of the question dates back to at least 1959, when Martin Gardner featured it in his October 1959 "Mathematical Games column" in Scientific American.
-He titled it The Two Children Problem and phrased the paradox as follows:
+The boy or girl paradox surrounds a set of questions in probability theory, which are also known as the two children problem, Mr. Smith's children and the Mrs. Smith problem.
+The initial formulation of the question dates back to at least 1959, when Martin Gardner featured it in his May 1959 "Mathematical Games column" in Scientific American.
+He phrased the paradox as follows: